frosato-dev/dudejs/CONTRIBUTING.md

 convention if you don't want to.
 Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message :)

-Please make sure to run the tests before you commit your changes.
-You can run `npm run test:update` which will update any snapshots that need updating.
-Make sure to include those changes (if they exist) in your commit.

 ### git hooks

-There are git hooks set up with this project that are automatically installed when you install dependencies.
+There is a git pre-commit hook set up with this project that is automatically installed when you install dependencies.
 They're really handy.

-One of the things that the git hooks does is automatically format the files you change.
+One of the things that the hook does is automatically format the files you change.
 It does this by reformating the entire file and running `git add` on the file after.
 This breaks workflows where you're trying to commit portions of the file only.
 You can always run your commit with `--no-verify`.

+It will also run both unit and end to end tests.

 ## Making a release